-Time series output consists of the Julian date, timestep, water surface elevation, temperature, flow rate (vertically integrated segment flow rate at the specified model segment), shortwave solar radiation (net) incident on the surface (i.e., it does not include the reflected solar), light extinction coefficient (m-1), depth to bottom of channel (m), surface width (m), shade fraction (1.0 is no shade, 0.0 is 100% reduction in solar radiation), vertically volume-weighted temperature at the specified model segment, net radiation at surface of segment (W/m2), short wave solar net at surface (W/m2), long wave radiation in net at surface (W/m2), back radiation at surface (W/m2), evaporative heat flux at surface (W/m2), conductive heat flux at surface (W/m2), active constituents, derived constituents, kinetic fluxes as specified in the CST flux card (fluxes are in units of kg/day), and algae growth rate limitation fraction for P, N, and light [0 to 1] for each algal group if LIMC is turned on under the CST COMP card.
+Time series output consists of the following:

+Julian date, timestep, water surface elevation, temperature, flow rate (vertically integrated segment flow rate at the specified model segment), shortwave solar radiation (net) incident on the surface (i.e., it does not include the reflected solar), light extinction coefficient (m-1), depth to bottom of channel (m), surface width (m), shade fraction (1.0 is no shade; 0.0 is 100% reduction in solar radiation), vertically volume-weighted temperature at the specified model segment, net radiation at surface of segment (W/m2), short wave solar net at surface (W/m2), long wave radiation in net at surface (W/m2), back radiation at surface (W/m2), evaporative heat flux at surface (W/m2), conductive heat flux at surface (W/m2), active constituents, derived constituents, kinetic fluxes as specified in the CST flux card (fluxes are in units of kg/day), and algae growth rate limitation fraction for P, N, and light [0 to 1] for each algal group if LIMC is turned on under the CST COMP card.
 Note that the kinetic fluxes in the TSR file are instantaneous flux rates, whereas those fluxes shown in the kinetic flux file are averages over the time interval or frequency of output.
 The constituent concentrations output are the constituents specified for output on the Constituent Output card.
 The derived constituent concentrations output are the constituents specified on the Derived Constituent card.